 - For COLLINGWOOD, there is a book entitled "The Collingwood Collection", published in New Zealand, written by a Collingwood.
 The family emigrated to New Zealand in the 1880s from the Isle of Axholme area of Lincolnshire.

 - Chris Drakes has a One Name Study on DRAKES/DRAX/DRACASS/DRACAS and variants.

-- Anne Cole has a One Name Study on DUNCALF(E)/DUNCUFF/DUNCUFT and variants.
+- One Name Study on DUNCALF(E)/DUNCUFF/DUNCUFT and variants.